I want to make the small large, the invisible visible.

 I want to be stable, tangible, durable.
 Rock and mineral, time and space.

-Frida Svensson is currently a bachelor student at the Metal Art department at HDK-Valand, Gothenburg University/Steneby.
-Frida works with stone as her main material.
+Frida Svensson is currently a master student in Medium-and material based art at the National Academy of the Arts in Oslo, Khio.
+Frida works with metal and stone as her main materials.
 Very often in combination with soft materials and textile techniques.

 Since childhood she has a deep interest in the small ans almost invisible things; plankton, cells, seeds.
 Contrasts and combinations are important in her work.